dreamcatcher-tech/network/website/nfas/Requests/01 Dreamcatcher.md

 #### Must not

 1. Allow for a manual or algorithmic Assessment that is not visible to the Contributors involved.
 (No smoke-filled back-room deals.)

+#### Done

+To the satisfaction of at least 4 Users, demonstrate that the system can recall on demand all Contributions such that it is known:

+1. Which User Owns which Contribution.
+1. What the content of that Contribution was.
+1. What the overall state of the Innovation was at the time of the Contribution being recorded.
+1. What the process or algoithm, Governance, Comments and deliberation (if any) was that allowed the activity to be accepted as a Contribution to a particular Innovation.
+1. on demand provide a trace of beneficial ownership to be indelibly recorded and followed, and recreated for any particular point in time

 ### Tactical Intent 3: Recording of Financial Value generated